 P15.
 Resilience is protected and enhanced by assessment, mitigation and management of risks

-C33.
-Industry has systems in place to monitor risk, prevent and mitigate adverse impacts from biosecurity threats
+C35.
+Industry participants have systems in place to monitor risk and prevent and mitigate adverse impacts from biosecurity threats

 Fair Trading